Stop paying for stale documentation

 AI-coded changes ship faster than humans can update docs — more PRs per week, more behaviour changes, more drift volume.
 We model this as a 1.0× / 1.15× / 1.3× multiplier on the engineering interpretation cost.
 This is Specsight's hypothesis; we're honest that there's no cited public study yet backing the exact multipliers.
 If you have AI tools but disable them mid-flow, pick low.

-Four pages: your numbers on the cover, the breakdown table, what the cost means in human terms ('that's 5 senior hires of time per year'), and three drift-reduction tactics tailored to your team's AI adoption level.
+Three pages: the receipt on the cover — what drift costs and what you'd get back — the full math with sources and what the cost means in human terms, and three drift-reduction tactics tailored to your team's AI adoption level.
 People who run our calculator forward the PDF to their CTO or board — it's formatted to make the budget case for you.

 Stop paying the drift tax